TheMiles/striprevolution/README.md

 Commands
 --------

+This is the information for the current version 0.1

 Each command block has to start showing a magic number 66 (0x42) in the first byte.

 The second byte shows the command